orblivion/ntfy/.sandstorm/README_FUTURE.md

 * Icons instead of bulletpoints for Supported Apps and Integrations.
 * Think of ways to remove more things.

+### Setup section

+Really, the last segment in Welcome, along with the App setup with the API URL, should all go into a new "Setup" tab.
+And it should be interactive so we can show less text at once.

 ## Molly

 Check out Molly support via Mollysocket?
 Can I bundle this with ntfy?
 Would be super dope.
 But it has challenges.
 Supposedly it doesn't need your decryption key but how does it become a connected device?
 You'd need to trust it.
 I don't think Signal users should just trust my code, though again they can see if I'm exfiltrating.